Mark Mallman: Musical career

 Mark Mallman has earned a reputation as one of the Twin Cities' must-see live acts, complete with his own star on the wall outside First Avenue.
 He started his career in the late 1990s with the short-lived band, the Odd, a surprisingly popular postmodern joke on 1970s rock histrionics.
-Days after they topped the City Pages "Best new Band" poll, they broke up, but reunited to record and release one album, Oh My G*d – It's the Odd in 1998, which was co-written and co-produced by Mallman.
+Days after they topped the City Pages "Best new Band" poll, they broke up, but reunited in 1998 to record and release one album, Oh My G*d – It's the Odd, which was co-written and co-produced by Mallman.
 His solo debut came in 1998 with the release of The Tourist.
-In 2000, Mallman issued his sophomore effort, How I Lost My Life and Lived to Tell about It, which featured guest spots by Kat Bjelland of Babes in Toyland and Mallman's schoolmate, Davey von Bohlen of The Promise Ring.
+In 2000, Mallman issued his sophomore effort, How I Lost My Life and Lived to Tell about It, which featured guest spots by Kat Bjelland of Babes in Toyland, and Mallman's schoolmate Davey von Bohlen of The Promise Ring.
 The Red Bedroom, his third album, was issued in Spring 2002.
 It was produced by Radiohead producer Paul Q. Kolderie.
-The Who's Gonna Save You Now?
-EP and the live effort Live from First Avenue, Minneapolis were released in 2003.
+His Who's Gonna Save You Now?
+EP and Live from First Avenue, Minneapolis album were released in 2003.
 Mr. Serious, Mallman's first self-produced album, followed in 2004.
 It marked his first album for Badman Recording Company.

-His energetic performance style, combining the attitudes of punk rockers like Johnny Rotten and Darby Crash over the 70s disco-glam of Elton John, began to gain attention throughout the United States around the time of this record.
-While he tirelessly performed 150 shows per year, Mallman released Between the Devil and Middle C in 2006, and Invincible Criminal in 2009.
-Invincible Criminal featured a duet with Craig Finn of The Hold Steady, and violins by Shannon Frid of Cloud Cult.
-After an extensive amount of touring the United States, he spent the first half of 2012 in Los Angeles writing and recording Double Silhouette, which was released later that year.
+Mallman's energetic performance style, combining the punk rock attitude of Johnny Rotten and Darby Crash with the flambouyance of '70s disco, glam and Elton John, began to gain attention in the U.S. around the time of this record.
+While performing about 150 shows per year, Mallman recorded and released Between the Devil and Middle C in 2006 and Invincible Criminal in 2009.
+The latter album featured a duet with Craig Finn of The Hold Steady, and violins by Shannon Frid of Cloud Cult.
+After extensive U.S. touring, he spent the first half of 2012 in Los Angeles, writing and recording Double Silhouette, released later that year.

 On March 25, 2016, Mallman released The End is Not The End.
-David Bowie's Scary Monsters and Super Creeps helped inspire the direction Mallman took with each of the album's twelve tracks.
-The theme of life after death and constant rebirth on earth is affirmed throughout the entirety of the album.
-Mallman created the album after his mother died and he was dealing with depression and anxiety attacks.
-He says it's "a deliberate meditation on overcoming the roots of despair."
+David Bowie's Scary Monsters and Super Creeps helped inspire the direction of the 12-track album, with themes of life after death and constant rebirth on earth.
+Mallman made the album after his mother died and his subsequently dealing with depression and anxiety attacks.
+He described the work as "a deliberate meditation on overcoming the roots of despair."